Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 1) [Execute the first deployment](#7-execute-the-first-deployment)
 1) [Check deployed resources](#8-check-deployed-resources)

+> If you run into any issues during the deployment, consult the [Troubleshooting guide](./Troubleshooting.md).

 ### 1) Create a new Azure DevOps organization and project

 To deploy AlwaysOn, you need to create a new Azure DevOps organization, or re-use an existing one.
 In this organization you will then create a new project used to host all pipelines for AlwaysOn.